Booking and test day

 | 1066 | Battle of Hastings and Norman Conquest |

-Early Britain begins before written history.
-People crossed into Britain when it was still connected to Europe, then Britain became separated by the Channel.
-Farming arrived later, and people built places such as Stonehenge and Skara Brae.
+People crossed into Britain when it was still connected to Europe.
+Later, the Channel separated Britain from the continent.
+Farming arrived, and people built places such as Stonehenge and Skara Brae.

 The Romans brought roads, public buildings, law structures and Christianity.
-After the Roman army left, new groups arrived from northern Europe.
+After the Roman army left, groups from northern Europe arrived.
 The Angles and Saxons helped shape the English language.

 Vikings first came as raiders, then settled in parts of Britain.
 Anglo-Saxon rulers fought them, and Alfred the Great became an important name in that story.

-The big anchor is 1066.
-William of Normandy defeated Harold at Hastings, became William the Conqueror, and changed government, landholding and records in England.
+The big date is 1066.
+William of Normandy defeated Harold at Hastings, became William the Conqueror, and changed government and landholding in England.

 - Britain became permanently separated from the continent by the Channel about 10,000 years ago.